KAATSU VS. BSTRONG BLOOD FLOW RESTRICTION

 KAATSU's setup is fast and convenient, allowing new users to quickly begin a session at home without complex pre-checks or the need to visit a physical therapy clinic.
 The process is simple for both practitioners at a clinic and individuals at home.

-B Strong's setup relies entirely on a manual hand pump to inflate each cuff individually to a subjective pressure.
-The system has no controller, no programs, and no automated guidance, and users must monitor and re-inflate pressure manually during exercise.
+B Strong's setup relies on a manual hand pump to inflate each cuff individually to a recommended pressure.
+The system has no controller, and no automated guidance while users must monitor and re-inflate pressure manually during exercise.

 Personalization